Kushal997-das/Kushal997-das/CONTRIBUTING.md

-# Anuone can fork this repo and suggest me about cool featurs .
+# Anyone can fork this repo and suggest me about cool featurs .